sarkarlab/MVsim/README.md

 MATLAB App:
 1. Install MATLAB MVsim app
-2. Input parameters and press initiate and run button
+2. Input parameters and press the initiate and run button.
+For more details follow the "MVsim user tutorial.pdf" file

 Installation and run times:
 1. Typical installation time is ~1 min.